qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-builder.md

-## 2. Difference
+## 2. Difference Calculations
+### 2.1 Difference
 *Difference* is a row-by-row type of calculation that generates the difference between two values (the current value subtracted from the previous value) of an aggregated column.

-The calculation is recalculated every time that an event is applied to the chart, such as sorting, filtering, new records are added, groups are edited/removed/added, or when max data points are applied.
+The calculation is recalculated every time that an event is applied to the chart, such as sorting, filtering, new records added, groups edited/removed/added, or when max data points are applied.

 The following example shows how *Difference* is calculated: